Ryan John King is one of the co-founders and the CEO. He’s an architect and entrepreneur with a background in urban economic development.

 As more POIs get added to the map, and more zones get created, the FOAM network will grow.
 This will put upward price pressure on the token.

 In other words, if FOAM becomes successful, the FOAM token price has to go up.

 The FOAM team raised $16.5 million in August 2018.
-Most other projects raised money through Initial Coin Offerings in 2017 and subsequently saw the majority of their funds evaporate during the bear market.
+Most other projects raised money through Initial Coin Offerings in 2017 and subsequently saw most of their funds evaporate during the bear market.

-If the FOAM protocol is successful in becoming the new standard for location data in the Blockchain Ecosystem like I believe it will, the sky is the limit for the price of FOAM tokens.
+If the FOAM protocol successfully becomes the new standard for location data in the Blockchain Ecosystem like I believe it will, the sky is the limit for the price of FOAM tokens.